nikbearbrown/NanoLex/Data/NanoLex_3.md

  - **Nanoscale:** Pertaining to the microscopic scale at which encapsulation occurs.
  - **Targeted:** Relating to the specificity of drug delivery associated with nano-drug encapsulation.

-### Expanded Definition and Usage\nNano-drug drug encapsulation is especially pivotal in the treatment of diseases where precision and reduced side effects are critical, such as in chemotherapy, where it is essential to maximize drug uptake by cancer cells while minimizing exposure to healthy cells.
+### Expanded Definition and Usage:
+Nano-drug drug encapsulation is especially pivotal in the treatment of diseases where precision and reduced side effects are critical, such as in chemotherapy, where it is essential to maximize drug uptake by cancer cells while minimizing exposure to healthy cells.
 The advanced encapsulation technologies enable the use of molecules that may otherwise be too toxic or ineffective when administered systemically without such targeting.

 ### Potential Lexical Dictionary Entry: Lexical Dictionary Entry: Nano-Drug Drug Encapsulation\n### Lexical Dictionary Entry: Nano-Drug Drug Encapsulation (n.):\nA sophisticated pharmacological process that involves the systematic packaging of pharmaceutical agents into nanoscale vehicles, such as liposomes, dendrimers, polymers, or solid lipid nanoparticles.
 This technique is employed to improve the bioavailability, stability, and therapeutic efficacy of drugs.
 Encapsulation at the nanoscale facilitates targeted delivery, reduces systemic side effects, and allows for controlled release properties, enhancing the precision and effectiveness of medical treatments across diverse therapeutic areas, including oncology, cardiology, and infectious diseases.